Meet IntelliJ IDEA

 JetBrains IntelliJ IDEA is cross-platform.
 It works on Windows, OS X and Linux and brings the whole range of precise developers tools, all tied together to create the convenient development environment.

-- Before starting with IntelliJ IDEA, please, take a look at the essentials, since they are useful for more productive usage of IntelliJ IDEA.
+- Before starting with IntelliJ IDEA, take a look at the essentials, since they are useful for more productive usage of IntelliJ IDEA.

-- If you want to learn about the IntelliJ IDEA UI, then please take a guided tour.
+- If you want to learn about the IntelliJ IDEA UI, then take a guided tour.
 The parts Tool Windows and IntelliJ IDEA Editor tell you everything you need to know to get a grip of these UI elements.